NLnetLabs/rtrtr/README.md

 # RTRTR – A Versatile Tool for Route Filters

 RTRTR is a tool that collects, processes, and distributes data for route filtering.
-It reads with data from various sources, such as validated RPKI data, IRR data, or local rules, allows selecting, filtering, and otherwise manipulating this data, and finally feed it to routers either via protocols such as RTR or through generated configuration files.
+It reads data from various sources, such as validated RPKI data, IRR data, or local rules, allows selecting, filtering, and otherwise manipulating this data, and finally feeds it to routers either via protocols such as RTR or through generated configuration files.

 RTRTR is currently in early development.
 Right now, it can read RPKI data